Social Media

 • A fully completed application form

-• Two identical passport photos (50mm X 70mm); one must be signed by a Guarantor (the “Other” applying parent can be your Guarantor), plus the photographer must write their name, their complete address and the date the photos were taken.
-See the full photo requirements here.
+• Two identical passport photos (50mm wide X 70mm high)one must be signed by a Guarantor (the ‘other’ applying parent can be your Guarantor)

-France Passport Baby French Baby Passport Newborn Passport
+France Passport getting your Baby a French Passport Newborn Passport

 Is my child eligible for a French passport?

-So long as at least one parent is a French national.
+If at least one parent is a French national, your child is eligible for a French passport.

 Applying for a French passport in Hong Kong can sometimes be tricky.
 It requires original documents and a complete set of photocopies and the consulate is often very crowded.
 So go through these details carefully to make sure you have everything you need before making an appointment online.

 Along with the passport, you must apply for a request for transcription of the birth certificate (to be completed by the French parent).
-While requesting transcription, it is necessary to indicate any accents to be worn on the child’s first name.
+While requesting transcription, it is necessary to indicate any accents on the child’s first name.

 What do I need to bring to my appointment?